blackmonkey/django-restless-4/docs/index.rst

 -----------------------------

 Sometimes a RPC-style API on models is needed (for example, to set a flag on the model).
-The :py:class:`restless.modelviews.ActionEndpoint` provides an easy way to do it.
-ActionEndpoint is a subclass of :py:class:`restless.modelviews.DetailEndpoint` allowing only `POST` HTTP request by default, which invoke the :py:meth:`restless.modelviews.DetailEndpoint.action` method.
+The :py:class:`restless.views.ActionEndpoint` provides an easy way to do it.
+ActionEndpoint is a subclass of :py:class:`restless.views.DetailEndpoint` allowing only `POST` HTTP request by default, which invoke the :py:meth:`restless.views.DetailEndpoint.action` method.

 Here's an example of a Book endpoint on which a POST marks the book as borrowed by the current user::